airbus-seclab/AutoResolv/README.md

 - IDA > 7.0 (IDA Python is required)
 - pyqt5 is required
 - pyelftools is required
-- lief is required (pyelftools can fail for some architectures)
 - HexRays decompilator for the target architecture

 # Preview